Psoriasis and keratosis pilaris can both affect a person’s skin. People can have both conditions at the same time.

 The extra keratin builds up in the hair follicles, causing small bumps to form.
 The bumps are usually red, white, or skin-colored, and resemble goose bumps.

 Doctors are unsure what causes the excess keratin to form.
-One study suggests that coiled hair shafts under the skin could be what causes keratosis pilaris.
+One

 People can have both psoriasis and keratosis pilaris, but researchers do not know whether the two skin conditions are linked.